CHAPTERS 24-26

 James choked, clutching his neck and gasping for breath.

-“No—” James lurched toward the gun, but Alder quickly deflected him with a kick to the stomach.
-James staggered and fell.
-He tried to get up, but doubled over, folding his arms across his middle with a groan.
+“No—” James lurched toward the gun, but Alder quickly deflected him with a kick to the ribs.

 She fell against the door with a gasp, her hand flying to her arm.
 The door opened a crack and she tried to slip through the space, but then Alder was there.
 Heather was too frightened to make a sound as he tugged her back into the lab.
 The door sealed them back inside.